jamesmorgan/docs/background/architecture.md

 ## Card

-The [card](https://github.com/ConnextProject/card/) is a sample implementation of the client designed to help you bootstrap an application that integrates Connext.
+The [Card](https://github.com/ConnextProject/card/) is a sample implementation of the client designed to help you bootstrap a payment application that integrates Connext.
 It contains a simple inpage wallet and payment interface, as well as a custom Web3 injection that automatically signs transactions using the inpage wallet.
 For developers just beginning to build their application, the card is a great way to get started; for developers looking to integrate with existing an existing app, it's a good instructive resource for implementation and includes some components that you can easily copy over.